-Located at the west end of the island, Madaket is known for its laid-back style.
-Madaket features everything Nantucket is famous for — boating, fishing, scalloping, walking, and biking.
+(Mad-uh-kit) Located at the west end of the island, Madaket is known for its easygoing ambiance.
+This area features everything Nantucket is famous for — boating, fishing, scalloping, walking, and biking.
 Madaket Harbor and Hither Creek have an “Old Nantucket” feel with a landscape dotted with simple beach houses and vistas out to Tuckernuck Island.
-Take in the endless shoreline and beautiful rolling waves.
-Smith’s Point is located at the tip of the West End and is a great spot to escape the crowds and enjoy some world-class fishing.
+Take in the picturesque shoreline and beautiful rolling waves, enjoy a bike ride, walk, or run throughout its protected spaces, hit the beach, grab a bite from Millies, and more!
+Smith’s Point is located at the tip of the west end and is a wonderful spot to escape the crowds and enjoy some world-class fishing.

 To experience the west side of Nantucket to the fullest, browse our vacation rental inventory.